-VAR system is bizarre - Pardew
+FA Cup: VAR system bizarre - West Brom boss Alan Pardew

 How VAR controversy unfolded at Anfield

-- 20 mins: Craig Dawson has a goal ruled out that would put West Brom 3-1 up when Gareth Barry is adjudged to have interfered with play from an off-side position on VAR viewing.
+- 20 mins: Craig Dawson has a goal ruled out that would put West Brom 3-1 up when Gareth Barry is adjudged to have interfered with play from an offside position on VAR viewing.

-- 22 mins: Pawson uses his pitch-side monitor to check whether or not to award a penalty to Liverpool's Mo Salah after a foul by Jake Livermore.
+- 22 mins: Pawson uses his pitch-side monitor to check whether or not to award a penalty to Liverpool's Mohamed Salah after a foul by Jake Livermore.
 Amid a three-minute stoppage, Pawson changes his mind and awards Liverpool the penalty, which Roberto Firmino misses.

-- 47 mins: Shortly before half-time Pawson checks VAR for two minutes before awarding the Baggies' crucial third goal as the game experienced another delay.
+- 45+2 mins: Shortly before half-time, Pawson checks VAR for two minutes before awarding the Baggies' crucial third goal as the game experienced another delay.

-- 50 mins: A minute delay occurs early in the second-half when Dawson is caught offside following an aerial battle with Simon Mignolet and it goes to a video review.
+- 50 mins: A minute delay occurs early in the second half when Dawson is caught offside following an aerial battle with Simon Mignolet and it goes to a video review.

 - 78 mins: There are also suggestions Pawson may have communicated with Marriner after Salah scored Liverpool's second goal but there is no stoppage in play despite some confusion from staff and supporters.

-'It seemed to go on and on' - pundits analysis
+'It seemed to go on and on' - pundits' analysis

 Former Aston Villa striker Dion Dublin on MOTD: The referee got all the decisions bang on, the VAR decisions were spot on - we have got to give him credit for that.
 But the way they got to the decisions, the referee putting his finger to his ear for a good 20-30 seconds, people in the crowd don't know what's going on, managers don't know what's going on.
 There has to be more clarity.
 I'm a fan of VAR, it is going to take a while for them to get it right.